 - The nightlife is very vibrant, which is rather rare for a Japanese ski resort.

-- Apartments and houses are also reasonably rare at Japan ski resorts, but Niseko Hirafu has a multitude of options.
+- Apartments and houses are somewhat rare at Japan ski resorts, but Niseko Hirafu has a multitude of options.

 - As part of Niseko United, the Grand Hirafu Ski Resort provides access to extensive terrain (relative to other Japanese ski resorts), and off-piste and sidecountry skiing and snowboarding is permissible.